Skip to content

 Radiance and observation data

-This page documents the tabular data files used by JURASSIC to describe observation geometry and to store radiances (measured or simulated).
-In typical workflows you will encounter two closely related files:
+This page documents the file formats used by JURASSIC to describe observation geometry and to store radiances (measured or simulated).
+In typical ASCII workflows you will encounter two closely related files:

 • obs.tabobservation definition (geometry input for radiative transfer)